ekasbabbar/khyati_caspian/README.md

 the candidate's approval.

-Its central product principle is active, truthful advocacy: Khyati identifies the candidate's strongest verified fit, communicates it persuasively, and moves legitimate recruiter interest toward a concrete next step.
+Its central product principle is active, truthful advocacy: Khyati identifies the candidate's strongest verified fit, communicates it persuasively, and movess legitimate recruiter interest toward a concrete next step.

 ## Product flow